OrgEleCho/EleCho.WpfSuite/README.md

 Utilities:

 - BindingProxy: A utility class for binding, commonly used when a collection element has property to be bound to a page DataContext
-- ScrollViewerHelper: Helper for set vertical offset and horizontal offset of scroll viewer and scroll content presenter
+- ScrollViewerUtils: Utilities for set vertical offset and horizontal offset of scroll viewer and scroll content presenter
+- ItemsControlUtils: Utilities for removing item from ItemsControl with transitions
+- ColorUtils: Utilities for color calculation
+- BooleanValues: Static value of boolean 'true' and 'false'
-- ValidateHelper: DependencyProperty validation helper
+- ValidationUtils: DependencyProperty validation utilities